Wasserstein complexity penalization priors: a new class of penalizing complexity priors: Discussion

 \section{Discussion}

-We have introduced the WCP priors for models with a single parameter and their extension to models with multiple parameters.
-By replacing the KLD with the Wasserstein distance, we can measure the departure of flexible models away from the base model by computing the true value of the distance, thus overcoming several drawbacks of the original PC priors.
-As a result, we obtain a prior that truly follows its principles.
-We also showed that the WCP priors are mathematically tractable and practical to use.
-On one hand, Remark~\ref{remarkwformula} and Proposition~\ref{loc-scale-prop} indicate that one can actually compute the Wasserstein distance analytically or by numerical integration in many common cases including cases with multiple parameters and/or when the base model does not induce a Dirac measure.
-Therefore, typically, the evaluation of the Wasserstein distance should not be an obstacle.
-We further provided recipes for computing multivariate WCP priors analytically.
-On the other hand, we also provided numerical recipes for approximating the WCP priors when it is not possible or feasible to obtain it analytically.
+We introduced WCP priors as a principled alternative to PC priors, replacing the Kullback--Leibler divergence with the Wasserstein distance and generalizing the concept of a ``base model'' to that of a base measure.
+These modifications ensure that WCP priors adhere to their principles without requiring alternative principles, such as Principle 5 in the PC prior framework.
+By using the Wasserstein distance, WCP priors avoid issues with infinite divergences, provide a genuine metric interpretation of complexity, and retain invariance under smooth reparameterizations.

-We provided several examples of WCP priors for models where PC priors previously have been derived.
-One important example which we have not considered is WCP priors for random fields such as Whittle--Matérn fields on bounded subsets of $\mathbb{R}^d$.
-This is currently being investigated.
-An important question for future work related to this is how to adjust the WCP prior framework to multiple base models, which is relevant in cases where one might want to have the base models supported on integer values when obtaining a prior for a real valued parameter.
+We demonstrated that WCP priors are mathematically tractable and practical to use.
+Appendix~\ref{app:wasserstein} provides numerous examples showing that the Wasserstein distance can often be computed analytically or via numerical integration, even in cases with multiple parameters or when the base model does not induce a Dirac measure.
+Thus, the evaluation of the Wasserstein distance is typically not an obstacle.
+Additionally, we provided recipes for computing multivariate WCP priors analytically.
+These methods are implemented in the \texttt{R} package \texttt{WCPprior}, which includes interfaces for \texttt{stan} and \texttt{R-INLA}, facilitating practical applications.
+The package also contains implementations of numerical methods for approximating WCP priors when analytical solutions are infeasible.